sanjanachin/polygraph/README.md

 # Polygraph Backend

-__NOTE FOR PEER REVIEWERS: This project has two repos, a backend repo and a UI repo.
+__If you want to run the application: This project has two repos, a backend repo and a UI repo.
 In order to use the app, both of them must be running.
 Follow the below instructions to run the backend and follow the instructions [here](https://github.com/sanjanachin/polygraph-ui) to run the UI.__

 # User Manual